cap-js/docs/java/cqn-services/remote-services.md

 {{ $frontmatter.synopsis }}

-[Remote Services](consumption-api#remote-services) accept CQN statements and transform these into API calls on remote endpoints.
 The CAP Java SDK supports _Remote Services_ for OData V2 and V4 APIs out of the box.
 The CQN query APIs enable [late-cut microservices](../guides/providing-services#late-cut-microservices) and simplified mocking capabilities.
 Regarding multitenant applications, these APIs keep you extensible, even towards remote APIs.
 In addition, they free developers from having to map CQN to OData themselves.

 Cross-cutting aspects like security are provided by configuration.
 Applications do not need to provide additional code.
 The CAP Java SDK leverages the [SAP Cloud SDK](https://sap.github.io/cloud-sdk) and in particular its destination capabilities to cover these aspects.